Mac-Tj-NY/Uhlig_Toolkit_in_Python/README.md

 * 'uhlig_solver_abreviated.ipynb'  Uhlig's solver algorithm using the generalized eigenvalue eigenvector method

+* 'uhlig_solver_QZ.ipynb'  Uhlig's solver algorith using a QZ decomposition as discussed by:

+  * Chris Sims in "Solving Linear Rational Expectations Models," Computational Economics, October 2002, Vol 20, Issue 1-2, pp 1-20, and in his MATLAB code qzdiv.m and qzswitch.m.
+For more of Sim's work: http://www.princeton.edu/~sims/

+  * Paul Klein "Using the Generalized Schur Form to Solve a Multivariate Linear Rational Expectations Model,"  Journal of Economic Dynamics and Control, 24 (2000) 405-1423.
+For more of Klein's work:  http://paulklein.ca/newsite/codes/codes.php

 * Other programs:  Calc_Moments.ipynb, Detrend_Filters.ipynb, uhlig_impulse_resp_all.ipynb, uhlig_plot_impresp_all.ipynb, uhlig_simul_rand.ipynb, uhlig_plot_simul_all.ipynb

 * Unsolved examples:  uhlig_example_xx.ipynb